Rosy15bhi/keyword-extraction-project/README.md

 You can modify the input text in the `data/sample_text.txt` file to test the methods on different content.

 ---
+## 🌐 Web Interface
+A Streamlit-based web app is also available for interactive keyword extraction.
+To run it locally:

+streamlit run app.py

+The app allows you to type any text and instantly compare RAKE and TF-IDF results side by side.

 ## 🧪 Examples